visualcrossing/WeatherApi/README.md

 Samples contents:

-D3_samples: D3 (https://d3js.org/) visualization framework samples (within a HTML/Javascript environment).
+d3_samples: D3 (https://d3js.org/) visualization framework samples (within a HTML/Javascript environment).

 html_samples: HTML and Javascript based examples of using the Weather APIs.

 python_samples: Examples of using Weather API within Python scripts

-excel_workbooks: Examples of using Weather Data within Microsoft Excel workbooks.
+Excel_Workbooks: Examples of using Weather Data within Microsoft Excel workbooks.

 PHP: Examples of using Weather API within PHP scripts

 NodeJs: Examples of using Weather API within Node.js scripts

+Java:  Examples of using Weather API within Java applications.

+JavaScript: Examples of using Weather API within JavaScript applications (also see our Node.js and d3 examples).

+PowerQuery: Examples of using Weather API in Microsoft PowerQuery scripts (within Excel, PowerBI etc).

+RaspberryPi:  Examples of using Weather API in Raspberry PI.